 - Asshole Victim: The back alley doctors who separated the two, plus one of Duane's neighbors who tries to rob his hotel room, and a guy in a movie theater who tries to steal Belial's basket.

 - Big Eater: Belial sure can polish off a lot of burger patties.

 - Conjoined Twins: Duane and Belial, until they were separated.

-- Rape as Drama: Belial rapes Sharon in the first film.
+- Rape as Drama: Belial rapes and kills Sharon.

 - Rape Is a Special Kind of Evil: Belial's raping of Sharon makes Duane tell he's had enough of him.

 - Red Eyes, Take Warning: Belial's eyes glow red when he is having evil thoughts.